How to do Ab Wheel Rollouts Correctly and Safely

 Don't underestimate this exercise, performing it correctly is a lot harder than it looks.

 BENEFITS OF THE AB WHEEL ROLLOUT

 Strengthens the entire core musculature including the rectus abdominis, the lateral obliques, the transverse abdominis and also the gluteus maximus

 Effectively teaches core stabilization by strengthening the abdominal muscles' ability to resist spinal extension

 Performing this movement correctly will fortify spinal health and help decrease low back pain

 MUSCLES WORKED DURING THE AB WHEEL ROLLOUT

-Get an Ab Wheel and position in front of a mat
+Get an Ab Wheel and position in front of you while you kneel on a mat